0-60 mph Time

 Sleek exteriors and cutting-edge aerodynamic engineering are hallmarks of every Ferrari; the F-TYPE isn’t exactly a slouch in terms of its design, but it simply doesn’t reach the level of the Portofino, and that’s borne out in the considerable gap in these cars’ performance capabilities.
 Some of the aerodynamic innovations you’ll find on the Portofino that you won’t find on the F-TYPE include:

 Both the Portofino and the F-TYPE are indisputably luxury vehicles, but it’s clear that one is built to provide the driver with track-focused performance metrics while the other is meant to pamper the occupants.
 This isn’t to say that the Portofino doesn’t offer incredible interior amenities — it offers Apple CarPlay and an available JBL premium audio system, among other things — but it does speak to the priorities of each vehicle.

 The Portofino’s steering wheel is compact to allow for a full view of the instrument cluster, while the dashboard’s dual five-inch displays make crucial vehicle performance data easily visible.
 There are comforts here — such as eighteen-way adjustable front seats — but the design bends toward giving the driver everything they need to maximize the car’s performance.

 These two sports cars are in different leagues entirely, and the Portofino’s performance and design speak multitudes.
-Want to get your own Portofino to enjoy along the highways of St. Louis or Indianapolis?
-Contact Continental AutoSports to inquire about purchasing a Ferrari, and we’ll be happy to help you from our home in the Chicago area.
+Want to get your own Portofino to enjoy along the highways of Indianapolis or Milwaukee?
+Contact Continental AutoSports Ferrari to inquire about purchasing a Ferrari, and we’ll be happy to help you from our home in the Chicago area.